verbiscms/verbis/docs/api/admin/pagination.md

 **Retrieve all rows**

-This example demonstrates how to obtain all posts with no paging. ⚠️ **Be careful** when setting the `limit` to `all` it may slow down requests depending on how big your website is.
+This example demonstrates how to obtain all posts with no paging.

+⚠️ **Be careful** when setting the `limit` to `all` it may slow down requests depending on how big your Verbis installation is.

 `/posts?limit=all`